rackerlabs/rackspace-how-to/content/cloud-backup/best-practices-for-cloud-backup.md

 ##### **Disable VSS backups**

-By default, VSS is used to make backups more reliable, but there might be times when you want to disable it.
+By default, the Volume Snapshot Service (VSS) is used to make backups more reliable, but there might be times when you want to disable it.
 For example, VSS might take up disk space on a volume that is already running low.

 To turn off VSS shadowing for backups, select **VSS Disable** and then click **Save**.